 Producing alternate formats

-The Accessibility team at the Ministry of Social Development (MSD) advises on and coordinates the production of content in alternate formats.
+The Alternate Formats team at the Ministry of Social Development (MSD) coordinates the production of content in alternate formats for government organisations.

 Get in touch early

 Creating alternate formats can be time consuming and requires specialised skills for which there are limited resources, so it’s important to factor this into your planning and publication schedule.

 Get in touch with MSD’s Alternate Formats team to understand: